 - Scalp Ringworm (Tinea Capitis):

-cause by a fungal infection which spreads by direct physical contact with infected
+This is cause by a fungal infection which spreads by direct physical contact with infected persons or animals.

 This is EXTREMELY contagious.

 It starts as a small red patch of blisters and as the patches spread, hair becomes lifeless, brittle and breaks off leaving stumps.
 It can be found on the scalp or the body and mainly in children.

 A human parasite that is extremely easy to contract.
 Clients with head lice will be turned away and refused treatment until the problem is resolved.

 This is because even if all possible precautions are taken, it is still not unfeasible to prevent contamination or transmission to Stylists or other clients.

 Treatments against head lice that can be done at home are readily available in chemists or through a GP.